 With the introduction of cloud-based platforms businesses now have the agility necessary to keep up with a fail fast methodology.
 Enterprises use less resources on testing new platforms, as they pay only for what they need.
 The cloud is aiding businesses as they transition by reducing the costs and risk associated with traditional IT projects.
 Innovation is not easy, but it is made easier by utilizing the cloud as a resource to scale up and down as testing requires without a large upfront investment.

 Business intelligence (BI) transforms data into actionable intelligence by leveraging software and services.
 BI tools that access and analyze data sets can present analytical findings to an organization, which help inform an enterprise’s strategic and tactical business decisions.
 Generally, business intelligence is classified in two categories – classic BI and modern BI.
 Classic BI is defined as IT professionals generating internal reports based on in-house transactional data.
-Modern BI is defined as using agile, intuitive systems are used to analyze data more quickly.
+Modern BI is defined as using agile, intuitive systems used to analyze data more quickly.

 Recently, the biggest topic in data warehousing has been centered around the best approach to handling unstructured data.
 With different kinds of data structures, enterprises are adopting a variety of systems to manage the influx of data, resulting in complex and cumbersome infrastructures.